ubceml/23-1003-Nurse-Practitioner/README.md

 ## Launching the program

-Click on the executable file
+1) Click on the executable file

-In /Content/Levels/, select and load WaitingRoom.
+2) In /Content/Levels/, select and load WaitingRoom.

-Initialize server by launching the executable
+3) Initialize server by launching the executable

-After ensuring the headset is properly connected, Click on the button “Launch in VR”
+4) After ensuring the headset is properly connected, Click on the button “Launch in VR”

-To trigger the OSCE score/results screen, click “Enter” on the keyboard.
+5) To trigger the OSCE score/results screen, click “Enter” on the keyboard.

-To close the program, click “Esc” on the keyboard.
+6) To close the program, click “Esc” on the keyboard.

-Headset Setup

-Controller Setup